 Life can change in an instant.
 When your health is dealt an unexpected blow, your time and energy should be spent on getting well – not worrying about how to pay for the care you need while staying on top of household bills.

 Supplemental health benefits can offer an economical way to support wellbeing when employees must deal with unforeseen medical challenges.
 Whether it’s an X-ray for a sprained ankle, surgery after an accident, or critical care for a serious diagnosis, the financial support these benefits provide can make all the difference to employees and their families.

 Your people are your greatest asset.
 But chances are, their assets might not be enough to keep them financially afloat in a health crisis.
-Even with generous salaries and medical benefits, deductibles and premiums are increasing, while health insurance policies are reducing what they’ll cover.
+Even with generous salaries and medical benefits, increasing deductibles and premiums are squeezing employees.
 That means many workers in the United States still face tough odds, especially after a sudden medical event.

 The average cost of a three-day hospital stay.3

 What’s more, nearly half (46 percent) of insured adults report difficulty affording their out-of-pocket health care costs, and one in four (27 percent) report difficulty affording their deductible.⁴

 Supplemental health insurance can provide the extra support employees need, while helping employers expand benefit options.
 Offering supplemental health coverage sends a strong message: “I value the time and effort you give to my business, so I have your back if times get tough for you.”
 Workers who have supplemental health insurance through their employer are 33% more likely to report high overall well-being and 25% more likely to want to stay with their current employer.5

 Supplemental health insurance plans provide payouts after certain unexpected events that require medical attention, such as accidents, serious illnesses, and hospital stays.